citizenfx/fivem-docs/content/docs/server-manual/server-commands.md

 ### `sv_experimentalNetGameEventHandler [true|false]`

-A boolean console variable introduced in server version 9149 that uses the new serialization API to improve the speed of packing/unpacking GTA game events, adds checks for if entities sent with the game events are relevant to target client, alongside improving backward compatibility with future title updates.
+A boolean console variable introduced in server version 9149 that uses the new serialization API to improve the speed of packing/unpacking GTA game events.
+It adds checks to ensure that entities sent with the game events are relevant to the target client, and also improves backward compatibility with future title updates.

 NOTE: Using this ConVar also opts you into using `sv_experimentalStateBagsHandler` and `sv_experimentalOneSyncPopulation`

-This is set to false by default
+As of July 2025, this is enabled by default.

 ### `sv_httpFileServerProxyOnly [true|false]`